Glossary of Terms & Abbreviations

-EI - Early Intervention — A program that helps families develop their child's potential.
+EI – Early Intervention — Service provided by Via.
+A program that helps families develop their child’s potential.
 All children grow and learn at different rates.
 Children who are developing more slowly than typical children are offered Early Intervention services.
-EI, an entitelment program, is funded by federal, state, and county funds, public insurance and many community resources.
+EI, an entitlement program, is funded by federal, state, and county funds, public insurance and many community resources.
 Children who have special needs due to development delays or disabilities are eligible to receive early intervention services.

 EIS – Early Intervention Specialist — Early Intervention Specialists (EIS) address all areas of a child’s development focusing on their individual learning style.
 Working with the parents or caregivers, an EIS implements a SI plan that assists a child in their ability to play and interact in their environment.
 A child’s capacity to understand the world around them, learn independence and communicate and interact with others is some of the areas addressed by an Early Intervention Specialist.

-Follow Along Services — Follow-Along services are designed for individuals in community employment who need support after successfully completing job training.
-Follow Along services assist participants with issues such as adapting to changes in supervisors, assigned work tasks, living situation, etc.: Vocational case management; periodic work-site visits to monitor work performance; additional job coaching and support when or as needed; regular job retention/socialization groups; long term career and life-planning and options-planning should the consumer lose his/her job.
+Follow Along Services — Service provided by Via.
+Follow-Along services are designed for individuals in community employment who need support after successfully completing job training.
+Follow Along services assist participants with issues such as adapting to changes in supervisors, assigned work tasks, living situation, etc.: Vocational case management; periodic work-site visits to monitor work performance; additional job coaching and support when or as needed; regular job retention/socialization groups; long term career and life-planning and options-planning should the participant lose his/her job.

-HCSIS - Home and Community Services Information System — Office of Mental Retardation's (OMR) statewide database.
+HCSIS – Home and Community Services Information System — Office of Developmental Programs (ODP) statewide database.

-Inclusive Childcare — Children with and without disabilities share high quality developmental learning experiences together.
+Inclusive Childcare — Service provided by Via.
+Children with and without disabilities share high quality developmental learning experiences together.
 Staff and administration of an inclusive center commit to facilitate the specialized learning needs of children with disabilities, and work with inclusion professionals to develop a curriculum that fulfills the parent expectations for the kind of programs and experiences they want for their children.

 IRWE – Impairment Related Work Expense — Out–of–pocket costs of items, SSA calls impairment–related work expenses (IRWE), that are deducted from the amount of earnings used to figure your SSI benefit.
 Your SSI benefits are not reduced as much because SSA does not count all of your earnings.